shortishly/pgec/README.md

 ## In Memory Database Replication Cache

-[pgec][pgec] is a real-time in memory database replication cache, with a [memcached][memcached-org] and REST API.
+[pgec][shortishly-pgec] is a real-time in memory database replication cache, with a [memcached][memcached-org] and REST API.